Malav5372/AIGame/SuperMarioPPO/README.md

 **Note**: If you got stuck at any level, try training again with different **learning rates**.
 You could conquer 31/32 levels like what I did, by changing only **learning rate**.
 Normally I set **learning rate** as **1e-3**, **1e-4** or **1e-5**.
 However, there are some difficult levels, including level **1-3**, in which I finally trained successfully with **learning rate** of **7e-5** after failed for 70 times.

-## Docker

-For being convenient, I provide Dockerfile which could be used for running training as well as test phases

-Assume that docker image's name is ppo.
-You only want to use the first gpu.
-You already clone this repository and cd into it.

-Build:

-`sudo docker build --network=host -t ppo .`

-Run:

-`docker run --runtime=nvidia -it --rm --volume="$PWD"/../SuperMarioPPO:/SuperMarioPPO-pytorch --gpus device=0 ppo`

-Then inside docker container, you could simply run **train.py** or **test.py** scripts as mentioned above.

-**Note**: There is a bug for rendering when using docker.
-Therefore, when you train or test by using docker, please comment line `env.render()` on script **src/process.py** for training or **test.py** for test.
-Then, you will not be able to see the window pop up for visualization anymore.
-But it is not a big problem, since the training process will still run, and the test process will end up with an output mp4 file for visualization

 ## Why there is still level 8-4 missing?